city41/smaghetti/README.md

 ## Bug reports

-Since Smaghetti is so young, there is a ton of bugs.
+Since Smaghetti is so young, there are a ton of bugs.
 Feel free to file them here as an issue